KJayanthKumar/CHIA-Dashboard/README.md

 CHIA-Dashboard: C#, MVC, Javascript, Nunit Capabilities of CHIA Dashboard component:
 • Login Page ---->LDAP
-• Create a web application that would display the list of CHIA based on aging and perform following operations:
+• A web application that would display the list of CHIA details based on aging and perform following operations:

 The option to filter the list based on Solution